vim-advent-calendar/vimways.org/content/2019/vim-and-the-working-directory/index.md

 ### Step 6: A feature request

-There are a lots of ways to use tabs within Vim.
-Personally, I like the "one tab per project rule", and I used the following vim script to enforce one working directory per project:
+There are a lots of ways to use tab pages within Vim.
+Personally, I like the "one tab page per project" way, and I used the following vimscript to enforce one working directory per project:

 ```vim
 function!
 OnTabEnter(path)